mvolkmann/blog/src/htmx.md

 - `swap`: specifies time to wait after receiving new content before swapping/inserting it
 - `transition`: uses the View Transitions API

+An endpoint can prevent a swap from occurring by returning a status code of 204 (No Content).

 The `hx-select` attribute specifies a CSS selector or a comma-separated list of them that indicates which elements from the returned HTML to include.